Multiplayer Nash Preference Optimization: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Models and Training Settings.} We implement an online RLHF framework~\citep{dong2024rlhf} with \texttt{Gemma-2-9B-it}~\citep{team2024gemma} as the base model.
 Our MNPO training consists of $T=3$ iterations, where each iteration generates responses from the current policy on a fresh prompt set and updates the policy using preference feedback.
-To eliminate the need for costly human annotations, we employ the reward model \texttt{ArmoRM-Llama3-8B-v0.1}~\citep{ArmoRM} to provide preference signals.
-Hyperparameter optimization proves critical, as optimal configurations vary both across different base models and between iterations of the same model.
+To eliminate the need for costly human annotations, we employ the reward model \texttt{ArmoRM-Llama3-8B-v0.1}~\citep{ArmoRM} to provide preference signals for TD-MNPO. {To simulate heterogeneous preference oracles, we select \texttt{Skywork-Reward-V2-Llama-3.1-8B}~\citep{liu2025skywork} and \texttt{Athene-RM-8B}~\citep{Athene2024} as additional reward models for HT-MNPO.} Hyperparameter optimization is critical, as optimal configurations vary across base models and across iterations of the same model.
 Through empirical analysis, we find that maintaining $\beta$ within the range $[0.01, 10]$ consistently produces strong results.
 Furthermore, we observe that gradually increasing $\beta$ throughout training effectively mitigates training degradation while enabling continued model improvement.
 Complete implementation details and hyperparameter specifications are provided in Appendix~\ref{app:details}.

 \paragraph{Evaluation Benchmarks.} We evaluate primarily on three widely used open-ended instruction-following benchmarks: MT-Bench~\citep{zheng2023judging}, AlpacaEval 2~\citep{li2023alpacaeval}, and Arena-Hard v0.1~\citep{li2024live}.
 As suggested by~\citet{dubois2024length}, we report the win rate (WR) for Arena-Hard and the length-controlled (LC) WR for AlpacaEval 2, as judged by GPT-5-mini rather than the outdated GPT-4 Turbo (Preview-1106).